Hiswe/hiswe.github.io/source/_drafts/15-vectorize-a-simple-drawing.md

 ### Layer panel

 All ordering can be done inside _the layer panel_ (on the right).
-It's just a matter of dragging & dropping…
+You will have to drag & drop to re-organize.

+{% video ordering-grouping.mp4 %}

+In the video you can notice may things.

+You can **rename things by double clicking on them.**
+When you drag, there is **2 positions of the drop-zone**:

+1. takes **all the width: _this is moving_**
+2. **begin after a path preview: _this nesting_**

+More on this on the next Section 🔜

+The end result could be something like that:

 {% caption A very well organized layer panel 🌈 %}
 {% asset_img layer-panel.png 330 300 "a well organized layer panel 'a well organized layer panel'" %}
 {% endcaption %}

-…and it can be a little bit boring.
-So shortcuts to the rescue! (being lazy is learning shortcuts…)

-{% caption Order fast 🏃‍♀️%}
-{% asset_img ordering-shortcuts.png 436 281 "The arrange menu 'The arrange menu'" %}
-{% endcaption %}

-Just use and abuse `cmd + [` and `cmd + ]`.

 ### Groups & Path

 If you look closely in the layer panel you will see that, next to the path names, there is between parenthesis more information.
-(And yeah by the way you can rename things by double clicking on them)

 It's the **type of thing**